 Calligraphy Cut

-The calligraphy cut was one of 2023’s hottest hair trends, and the volume-boosting technique isn’t fading from our radar anytime soon.
+The calligraphy cut has been trending for quite some time, and the volume-boosting technique isn’t fading from our radar anytime soon.
 To achieve this layered haircut, your stylist will use a specialized tool to cut your strands at a 21-degree angle.
 Ask for face-framing layers to play up the cut’s soft, flowy feel.

 Steep U-Cut